-10 outrageous treehouses that will make you question life on solid ground
+12 awesome treehouses that will make you question life on solid ground

 The 7th Room is part of a multiple suite treehouse-themed hotel in Sweden known as the Treehotel.
 This particular treehouse was designed by the Norwegian architecture firm Snohetta.
 Built on 32-foot stilts and utilizing panoramic floor-to-ceiling windows, 7th Room provides breathtaking views of the nearby Lapland forest, as well as the Lule River.

 Most importantly, 7th Room is located just outside of Harads, Sweden, making the site ideal for seasonal views of the Aurora Borealis.
 The winter (through late March and early April) is the best time to potentially catch a glimpse of this meteorological phenomenon.
 However, at nearly two grand a night, there are certainly more affordable options for witnessing the Northern Lights.
+For the same amount of cash you could stay in virtually any of these epic Airbnbs and underwater hotels from around the globe.

 Mirrorcube — Harads, Sweden

 Treehotel’s Mirrorcube may be as closest thing to invisible as you can get without wizardry.
 The exterior mirrored walls mimic the surrounding forest with their reflective glass, while the six windows offer stunning panoramic views of the surrounding region.
 The 4-by-4-by-4-meter dwelling also accommodates up to two guests within its birch-and-aluminum frame, with a bathroom, lounge, and rooftop terrace to boot.
-The price equates to about $560 a night for two people or $475 if you’re flying solo, but considering the sheer onslaught of birds likely battering the sides of the camouflaged cube at any given moment, we doubt you’ll ever truly feel alone in the woods.
 Check out the Treehotel site for information about Mirrorcube and other unique lodging options.
+We’ve also compiled some of the most convenient travel apps to help you more aptly deal with the rigmarole of modern travel.

+A family commissioned the aforementioned firm, Baumraum, to create a treehouse for their son and his friends and the Baumhausbesucher treehouse was the final product.
+Near the Saxon town of Uslar, this narrow, stilted treehouse is quaintly cloaked by a thick stint of hemlocks and the entire unit sits atop one of two ponds on the property.
+In the evening, individuals can drift to sleep while taking in views of the stars overhead thanks to the rounded skylights built into the ceiling.

-Temple of the Blue Moon — Fall City, WA
+Temple of the Blue Moon — Fall City, Washington

 Washington’s TreeHouse Point hosts a variety of suspended dwellings, but non quite as rustic as the Temple of the Blue Moon.
 Pete Nelson, world-renowned treehouse builder and host of Animal Planet’s Treehouse Masters, took a cue from Athen’s Parthenon when building the rigid structure, incorporating vertical lines and other symmetrical elements to help create a space that better exudes a sense of balance.
 The entire structure sits 18 feet in the air, suspended between two trees and resting atop a 160-year-old Sitka spruce.
 Other design choices, particularly the interior furnishings, add to the house’s throwback appeal.
 Cedar beds, handmade quilts, and leather chairs make it seem more like an Old West cabin than your typical Ewok residence.
 Click here to see all of TreeHouse Point’s lodging options.

-Free Spirit Spheres — Qualicum Beach BC, Canada
+Free Spirit Spheres — Qualicum Beach, British Columbia, Canada

 Each of the Free Spirit Spheres looks like something out of an H.G.
 Wells novel, though their interior might say otherwise.
 The handmade orbs rest vaulted in the coastal canopy of Vancouver Island, Canada, among a firefly-riddled forest using a web of rope.
 The wooden construction and design concept borrows from that of a sailboat, while relying on elements of bio-mimicry to adapt to the environment and retain a low-impact presence in the surrounding grove of cedar and maple.
 The inside of each sphere varies from one model to the next, outfitted with brass trim and varnished doors, not to mention a bed and galley equipped with all the necessary amenities (a fridge, microwave, etc.).
 Contact Free Spirit Spheres for booking information.

-Secret HemLoft — Whistler BC, Canada
+Secret HemLoft — Whistler, British Columbia, Canada

 The HemLoft isn’t the byproduct of your average software developer.
 Joel Allen built his backwoods getaway, one of his first forays into carpentry, on a small piece on crown land located in the backwoods of Whistler.
 The hidden structure rests on the trunk of a robust hemlock tree, the entirety of it salvaged for less than $10,000 worth of materials he obtained from Craigslist.
 Allen never intended to live in it, though, and built it as a tribute to the surrounding environment more than anything else.
 He encouraged others to find it and leave their story in a guestbook, and much to the dismay of some, he later placed the materials back on Craigslist for someone to relocate.
 Apparently, building an egg-shaped structure on forest land you don’t technically own isn’t exactly legal.
 Go figure.
 Read more about this project here.

-4Treehouse — Lake Muskoka Ontario, Canada
+4Treehouse— Lake Muskoka, Ontario, Canada

 Toronto-based designer Lukasz Kos seems to have an affinity for Japanese lanterns.
 Endowed with a lattice-frame design, 4Treehouse essentially mimics them, reveling in 2-ton design that rests 20 feet above the ground.
 The open design allows air, wind, and light to waft through throughout the structure, while still solidifying a barrier with the outside world.
 The structure provides 410-square-feet of space, too, and features a rolling staircase so occupants can enter whether the structure is stationary or gently swaying in the breeze.
 Still, the best part of the slender building is its minuscule impact on the environment — a mere four cables suspend the entire lodging in the canopy.